EDITOR’S NOTE: This marketing infographic is part of our 25 part series. Subscribe to our blog and enjoy more creative posts like this one.

-Now that you know what PPC attribution is how you can map out your PPC customer journey, the next step for you is to figure out which paths your visitors take.
+Now you know what PPC attribution is, and how you can map out your PPC customer journey.
+The next step is to figure out which paths your visitors take.

-Are there campaigns or even keywords or audiences that assist more than convert?
-Then give them the credit they deserve and shift your budgets to what works best.
+Are there campaigns, keywords, or audiences that assist more than convert?
+Give them the credit they deserve, and shift your budgets to what works best.